varayurishriya/varayurishriya-/README.md

 # Hi, I’m Shriya 👋

-🧠 Computer science student at B- tech
+🧠 Computer science student in B- tech
 🌷 design and web development
 🪡 I worked on many projects and apps to stay consistent 📷 reach out to me on my Instagram:(https://www.instagram.com/)